Gluten-Free Pumpkin Chocolate Cake

 The inspiration for this cozy pumpkin chocolate cake came from a recipe I stumbled upon on the Whole Foods website.
 I modified the ingredients so my husband could indulge.
-He has a gluten sensitivity, so I adapted what I needed to in order to make a moist and tender pumpkin chocolate cake just as amazing as the original.
+He has a gluten sensitivity, so I adapted and added some ingredients to make a moist and tender pumpkin chocolate cake just as amazing as the original.

 Why You’ll Love This Recipe